handshake-org/handshake-org.github.io/src/guides/config.md

 hsd --network=regtest --api-key=menace --daemon
 ```

-...will read the config file at `~/.hsd/regtest/hsd.conf` and ignore any
+will read the config file at `~/.hsd/regtest/hsd.conf` and ignore any
 `network` or `api-key` parameters listed in that file.

 All hsd configuration options work in the config file, CLI arguments, process